AB-BLAST 3.0 is a powerful

 whereas myfilter3 apparently needs to be told

-to read data from stdin,
+explicitly to read data from stdin,

-using the usual “-” or
+using the conventional “-” symbol for stdin.

 The standard output (stdout)